guilima95/Design-Patterns/README.md

 # Design-Patterns
-Design patterns that are more used and knowledged using csharp
+Design patterns that are more used and knowledge using csharp